 There were also some rather humourous "horror stories" about testing (or a lack thereof) in industry, and a few comments that started to really touch on the deep issue of why we test, and what the point of it all is.
 It's too bad this session lost 10-15 minutes due to the fire alarm, as this one was the highlight of the conference for me.

 I was lukewarm on this one going in, but none of the other topics at the time really caught my eye.
 The open discussion started with the facilitator soliciting people in the audience to share their experiences with big data.
 Most of these were actually fairly small, anecdotal discussions about the difficulties of working with larger amounts of data with traditional RDBMS systems.
 Partway through an attendee (who is an employee of Amazon) chimed in and gave an intro on some of the concepts behind true big data (ie Amazon S3) systems.
-This was good and bad, while it was great to see someone with expert knowledge step in and share his insights, it did feel as though the talk moved from "how can we do big data, what are the challenges associated with it" to "if you need to do big data, you can use Amazon S3 for the backend".
+This was good and bad, while it was great to see someone with expert knowledge step in and share their insights, it did feel as though the talk moved from "how can we do big data, what are the challenges associated with it" to "if you need to do big data, you can use Amazon S3 for the backend".

 R and Python